Storm or Hail Damage? Get a Free Inspection — Insurance Claim Assistance Included

 A water test confirms the repair is fully watertight.
 The contractor provides before-and-after documentation, a workmanship warranty (typically 1–5 years), and the manufacturer warranty on new materials.
 You receive a final invoice suitable for insurance reimbursement records.

-Most homeowner's insurance policies cover storm damage caused by hail, wind, falling trees, and lightning.
-The key is acting quickly — most policies require you to report damage within a reasonable timeframe after the event.
-Filing late can result in a denied claim.
+Most homeowner's insurance policies cover storm damage from hail, wind, falling trees, and lightning.
+The key is acting quickly — filing late or without proper documentation can result in a denied or underpaid claim.
+Follow this 5-step process.

 What Insurance Typically Covers